zazou-ivy/socialnetwork/README.md

 You need to have a **L.A.M.P.** architecture working on your computer.

-Else you need to install the missing parts.
+Else you need to install the missing parts (instructions for Ubuntu below).

 **MySQL server**: